almenal/mutual-cake/README.md

 python -m pip install -r requirements.txt
 ```

 3. Initialize app.
-The app consists on a server and a client, and you start them both.
+The app consists on a server and a client,
+so you need to start them both (the server being in the background while
+the client runs).
 To do that, run from the terminal

 ```shell
 bash deploy.sh